 Find your way to I-70 between Salina and Green River.
 Take exit 116, get on the south side of the freeway and head east.
 Within a mile or so you should see a large parking area on the left, probably full of empty ATV trailers attached to trucks.
 This is the start if you don’t have 4WD or you want to take the cross country route.
 For the road route option, continue on to a fork where a sign points right for Copper Globe Road and Devils Canyon.
 Follow this route until the obstacle marked on the map at a big rock drop.
 A lot of vehicles were going over it but I didn’t like it and parked.

 Walking the road just south of the Devils Canyon wash area

 Yellow line shows how high the traverse is on the mountain.
 Picture is taken well east beyond the NW ridge

 Looking south to the Henry Mountains

 On the NW ridge, still climbing up to the base of summit cliffs

 In route, it is starting to get closer

-This is how far away it is with road approach!
+This is how far away it is when walking roads.